Mad Catz: 1989–2000: Early days

-2000–2009
+2000–2009: requirement and deals

-In 2000, Mad Catz released the MC2 Racing Wheel for the Sony PlayStation, which was awarded the Golden Award by Incite Video Gaming Magazine, and the Mario Andretti Racing Wheel, which GameSpy judged as the best peripheral of the 2000 Electronic Entertainment Expo (E3).
+In 2000, Mad Catz released the MC2 Racing Wheel for the Sony PlayStation, which was awarded as the Golden Award by Incite Video Gaming Magazine, and the Mario Andretti Racing Wheel, which GameSpy judged as the best peripheral of the 2000 Electronic Entertainment Expo (E3).
 The company produced 12 licensed controllers for the launch of the Sega Dreamcast and also released Internet-related accessories such as the Panther DC and keyboard adapter.

-In September 2001, GTR Group decided to capitalize on the strength of the Mad Catz brand and changed its corporate name to Mad Catz Interactive, Inc., closing its GamesTrader and ZapYou.com business units.
+In September 2001, GTR Group decided to capitalize on the strength of the Mad Catz brand and changed its corporate name GTR Group, Inc., to Mad Catz Interactive, Inc., closing its GamesTrader and ZapYou.com business units.
 The year 2001 saw the release of Microsoft's Xbox and Nintendo's GameCube and Game Boy Advance.
 Mad Catz offered products for these launches, such as the Control Pad Pro for GameCube, the Lynx Control Pad and the BeatPad (dancepad) controller for the PlayStation 2, the Game Boy FlipLight, and memory cards for the Xbox.

 In January 2003, Mad Catz acquired the GameShark brand, described as "the industry leader in video game enhancement software, [enabling] players to take full advantage of the secret codes, short cuts, hints and cheats incorporated by video game publishers into their game offerings," and associated intellectual properties from InterAct for US$5 million.

-In September 2007, Mad Catz acquired UK-based company Joytech for US$3.7 million.
+In September 2007, Mad Catz acquired the UK-based company Joytech for US$3.7 million.
 In November 2007, Mad Catz further diversified into the videogame accessory market by acquiring European-based manufacturer Saitek for US$30 million.

-In 2008, Capcom commissioned Mad Catz to produce a limited number of ArcadeSticks and six-button controllers, branded as “FightSticks” and “FightPads,” to coincide with the launch of their Street Fighter IV fighting game.
-Due to the unanticipated demand for these products, production on these controllers was ramped up from their originally limited numbers.
-The FightStick remains a mainstay of the Mad Catz product line.
-In 2008, the FightStick's popularity spurred Mad Catz' involvement in the pro-gaming community, and Mad Catz has a strong presence at shows such as EVO, PAX, and San Diego Comic-Con.
-In 2009, Mad Catz released licensed controllers for Call of Duty: Modern Warfare 2 and Call of Duty: Black Ops.
+In 2008, Capcom commissioned Mad Catz to produce a limited number of ArcadeSticks and six-button controllers, branded as "FightSticks" and "FightPads," to coincide with the launch of their Street Fighter IV fighting game.

-2010–2017